davlu93/my-projects/eBimPy project/README.md

 The work has been organized in different notebooks according to the following tasks:
 1. Text Classification by Machine Learning
 2. Text Classification by Deep Learning
-3. Image Classification by Deep Learning
-4. Hybrid Text and Image Classification
+3. Hybrid Text and Image Classification